MarkPflug/Benchmarks/readme.md

 If any of the benchmarks are found to be incorrectly setup, I'd happily welcome a pull request with a fix.

-Many of the benchmarks in this collection use a example "Sales Record" data files from [excelbianalytics.com](https://excelbianalytics.com/wp/downloads-18-sample-csv-files-data-sets-for-testing-sales/).
+Many of the benchmarks in this collection use sample "Sales Record" data files from [excelbianalytics.com](https://excelbianalytics.com/wp/downloads-18-sample-csv-files-data-sets-for-testing-sales/).
+This files contains 14 columns of multiple data types including string, integer, date, and decimal.

 ## Running benchmarks